AIBO: History

 The AIBO product line was developed at Sony's Computer Science Laboratory (CSL).
-Founded in 1990, CSL was set up to emulate the innovation center at Xerox's Palo Alto Research Center (PARC).
+Founded in 1990, CSL was set up to emulate the innovation center at the Xerox's Palo Alto Research Center (PARC).
 CSL's first product was the Aperios operating system, which later formed the base software used by some AIBO models.
 When Nobuyuki Idei became president of Sony in 1995, he sought to adopt a digital agenda and gave greater prominence to CSL.

 Dr. Toshitada Doi is credited as AIBO's original progenitor: in 1994 he had started work on robots at CSL with artificial intelligence expert Masahiro Fujita.
-Fujita felt that the robot's behaviors needed to "be sufficiently complex or unexpected so that people keep an interest in watching or taking care of it".
-Fujita argued at the time that, while technologies such as voice recognition and vision were not mature enough for critical applications, their limited capabilities could be an novel, interesting and attractive feature for "appropriately designed entertainment robots".
-His early monkey-like prototype "MUTANT" included behaviors such as tracking a yellow ball, shaking hands, karate strikes and sleeping, which were later adopted in AIBOs.
+Fujita felt that the robots' behaviors needed to "be sufficiently complex or unexpected so that people keep an interest in watching or taking care of it".
+Fujita argued at the time that, while technologies such as voice recognition and vision were not mature enough for critical applications, their limited capabilities could be a novel, interesting and attractive feature for "appropriately designed entertainment robots".
+His early monkey-like prototype "MUTANT" included behaviors such as tracking a yellow ball, shaking hands, karate strikes and sleeping, all of which were later adopted in AIBOs.
 Fujita received the IEEE Inaba Technical Award for Innovation Leading to Production for AIBO as "the world's first mass-market consumer robot for entertainment applications".

 Artist Hajime Sorayama was enlisted to create the initial designs for the AIBO's body.
-Those designs are now part of the permanent collections of the Museum of Modern Art and the Smithsonian Institution.
+Those designs are now part of the permanent collections of the Museum of Modern Art (MoMA) and the Smithsonian Institution.
 The first generation AIBO design won Japan's prestigious Good Design Award, Grand Prize and a special Intelligent Design award at the 2000 German Red Dot awards.
+AIBO was also included in Pirouette: Turning Points in Design, a 2025 exhibition at the MoMA featuring "widely recognized design icons [...] highlighting pivotal moments in design history."